Does Your State Have an Estate or Inheritance Tax?

 Of the six states with inheritance taxes, Nebraska has the highest top rate at 18 percent.
 Maryland imposes the lowest top rate at 10 percent.
 All six states exempt spouses, and some fully or partially exempt immediate relatives.

-In the Tax Cuts and Jobs Act, the federal government raised the estate tax exclusion from $5.49 million to $11.2 million per person, though this provision expires December 31, 2025.
+In the Tax Cuts and Jobs Act of 2017, the federal government raised the estate tax exclusion from $5.49 million to $11.2 million per person, though this provision expires December 31, 2025.

-Estate and inheritance taxes are burdensome and disincentivize business investment.
-The handful of states that still impose them should consider eliminating them, or at least conforming to federal exemption levels.
+Estate and inheritance taxes are burdensome.
+They disincentivize business investment and can drive high-net-worth individuals out-of-state.
+They also yield estate planning and tax avoidance strategies that are inefficient, not only for affected taxpayers, but for the economy at large.
+The handful of states that still impose them should consider eliminating them or at least conforming to federal exemption levels.